AbdullahBinAfif/CrossDomain-Energy-Forecasting/README.md

 ---

 ## 3. Reproducibility Setup
-This experiment was engineered to run efficiently in **Google Colab Pro** (utilizing a A100 GPU), but can be executed locally.
+This experiment was engineered to run in **Google Colab Pro**, using an L4 GPU, but can be adapted to run locally with a CUDA-compatible GPU.

+### Running the Pipeline

+1. Open `notebooks/01_Data_Engineering.ipynb` in Google Colab and run all cells.
+This mounts Google Drive, processes the raw ASHRAE data, and saves the cleaned dataframes to `MyDrive/ashrae_outputs/processed_data/`.
+2. Open `notebooks/02_Baseline_Model.ipynb` and run all cells.
+This loads the processed data, trains the Base Model, and saves it to `MyDrive/ashrae_outputs/models/teacher_model.json`.
+3. Open `notebooks/03_Transfer_Learning.ipynb` and run all cells.
+This loads the processed data and trained model, then runs the full Healthcare and Office transfer learning experiments.

+Each notebook mounts Google Drive independently at the start and expects the previous notebook's outputs to already be saved there — they are designed to be run in separate Colab sessions, in order.

+### Folder Structure
 ```
 CrossDomain-Energy-Forecasting/
 │